Future sea level changes

-In the IPCC Fifth Assessment Report, global sea level projections are developed for four Representative Concentration Pathways (RCPs).
-The relationship between the RCPs and the SRES scenarios, which were used by the IPCC in the Fourth Assessment Report in terms of atmospheric CO2 concentrations is illustrated below
+In the IPCC Fifth Assessment Report, global sea level projections are developed for four Representative Concentration Pathways (RCPs) described above.

-The IPCC projections include estimates of contributions from:
+The IPCC projections of sea level include estimates of contributions from:

 Sea levels are not uniform but influenced by various factors including large scale weather patterns and ocean currents, which are represented by the CMIP5 climate models.
 The melting of the large ice sheets of Greenland and Antarctica cause changes in the Earth’s gravitational field and lead to spatial patterns of sea level rise across the global oceans known as ‘finger prints’.
 Sea-level rise is larger in the oceans farthest from the ice sheets and smaller immediately adjacent to the ice sheets.
 Long term movements in the Earth’s crust since the last glacial maximum, referred to as Glacial Isostatic Adjustment (GIA) also leads to differences in relative sea level rise.
 The IPCC (Church et al, 2013) estimates that while spatial variations in the rates of rise exist, 70% of the global coastlines will experience sea-level rise within ±20% of the global mean sea-level rise (MSLR).

 Sea level projections for Australia have been updated following the method of the IPCC (McInnes et al, 2015).